We provide a full range of services and parts for Motorhome and Camper van users including :

 and starter motor, disconnection of the leisure battery protects auxilliary cabling from overload.

-After the engine starts and the alternator starts to charge, a rise in starter battery voltage is detected, VSR switch contacts close allowing electrical charging current to flow from the vehicle alternator to the auxilliary battery.
+After the engine starts and the alternator starts to charge, a rise in starter battery voltage is detected, VSR switch contacts close allowing

-A more advanced method of recharging leisure battery banks with a split charge system involves use of a DC battery to DC battery charger to regulate charging current.
-DC-DC chargers vary in specification, some with programmable features to enable recharge of specialist battery systems.
+DC battery to DC battery charger to regulate charging current.
+DC-DC chargers vary in specification, some with programmable features to enable recharge of

 More information can be found on our solar panel web page